nest-desktop/nest-desktop/docs/user/usage-basic/simulate-networks.rst

    :target: #simulate-networks

 You can click on the :bdg:`SIMULATE` button to start the simulation of your network.
-In the code editor you can have an insight into the generated script code.
+In the code editor you can inspect the generated script code.